briandconnelly/nicheconstruct/paper/01_introduction.md

 However, @HANKSHAW also demonstrated that cooperation can be maintained when frequent environmental changes produce a steady stream of new adaptive opportunities.
 Although organisms typically find themselves in dynamic environments, the nature and frequency of these changes might not ensure long-term cooperator survival.

-Importantly, however, organisms do more than simply experience changing environments passively.
+However, organisms do more than simply experience changing environments passively.
 Through their activities, their interactions with others, and even their deaths, organisms constantly modify their environment.
 This niche construction process can produce evolutionary feedback loops in which environmental change alters selection, which, in turn, alters the distribution of types and their corresponding influence on the environment [@odling2003niche].
 The nature of this feedback can have dramatic evolutionary consequences.
-One critical distinction is whether the contstucting type is favored in the resulting environment.
+One critical distinction is whether the constructing type is favored in the resulting environment.
 Under positive niche construction, selection favors the constructor, and evolution stagnates as this type fixes.
-Under negative niche construction, selection favors a type other than the constructor.
+Under negative niche construction, selection favors a type other than the constructor, which creates an opportunity for adaptation.
-In this latter case, populations find themselves continually chasing beneficial mutations as their adaptive landscape perpetually shifts.
+If an adapted type also engages in negative niche construction, cycles of construction and adaptation can ensue, such that populations find themselves continually chasing beneficial mutations as their adaptive landscape perpetually shifts.

 Here, we show that the selective feedbacks that result from niche construction can maintain cooperation indefinitely.
 We find that it is specifically negative niche construction that is responsible for this result because of the endless opportunities for adaptation that it produces.